PSA Testing

 Details of PSA tests.

-This is a frightening fact but if cancer can be diagnosed at an early stage, then the chances of a prolonged life expectancy or even a cure are significantly increased.
-We often hear stories that by the time symptoms appear, it is already too late.
+This is a frightening fact – but, if cancer can be diagnosed at an early stage, then the chances of a prolonged life expectancy or even a cure are significantly increased.
+Unfortunately we often hear stories that by the time symptoms appear, it is already too late.
 The PSA test is the simplest method of finding a problem with the Prostate (not necessarily cancer) before it gets out of hand.

 The PSA test is not currently part of the NHS national screening programme – partly based on outdated data that showed many men went on to have unnecessary biopsies which, in themselves, could cause complications and further distress.
 These days a simple MRI scan will filter out patients who really need further treatment.
 Nevertheless, every man over the age of 50 is entitled to a free PSA test from their GP – you just need to ask!

-It is recognised that medical problems in the area of the Prostate do not feature highly in mens conversation, nor are they likely to be discussed with their GP especially without symptoms, so the NMPCS, in conjunction with our neighbouring Prostate Cancer charity PCaSO, are pleased to offer the same test in more friendly and sociable surroundings.
+It is recognised that medical problems in the area of the Prostate do not feature highly in men’s conversation, nor are they likely to be discussed with their GP especially without symptoms, so the NMPCS, in conjunction with The Graham Fulford Charitable Trust, are pleased to offer the same test in more friendly and sociable surroundings.
 The events are run by men affected by Prostate Cancer and their wives/partners so there is ample opportunity to ask questions and hopefully put your mind at ease.

-The test is offered to men aged between 50 and 79, or from 45 if there is a history of Prostate Cancer in close family members or if of Afro-Caribbean descent.
-We normally offer 2 or 3 testing sessions each year.
+The test is offered to men aged between 45 and 80, or from 40 if there is a history of Prostate Cancer in close family members or if you are of Afro-Caribbean descent.
 Blood samples are taken by trained phlebotomists and are sent to a recognised professional Pathology Laboratory for analysis.
 The analysis for each man is reviewed by a qualified Urologist who writes directly to him, typically in a week to ten days.
-The Urologist includes a recommendation to continue testing on a regular basis or to consult a GP for further investigations.
+The review includes a recommendation to continue testing on a regular basis or to consult a GP for further investigations.